redplanetlabs/specter/README.md

 # Future work
-- Integrate Specter with other kinds of data structures, such as graphs
+- Integrate Specter with other kinds of data structures, such as graphs.
+Desired navigations include: reduction in topological order, navigate to outgoing/incoming nodes, to a subgraph (with metadata indicating how to attach external edges on transformation), to node attributes, to node values, to specific nodes.
 - Make it possible to parallelize selects/transforms
 - Any connection to transducers?